 Master of Public Affairs-Master of Arts in European Studies (M.P.A.-M.A.)

 European Studies

-Master of Public Affairs-MAAA
+Master of Public Affairs-Master of Arts in Arts Administration

 Students pursuing a dual Master of Public Affairs (Nonprofit Management Concentration) / Master of Arts in Arts Administration will complete the core requirements of the MPA, the Nonprofit Management concentration and the MAAA.
-When combined with electives and experiential requirements, students will take a total of 63 credit hours, which would ordinarily be completed with five semesters of course work plus an internship.
+When combined with electives and experiential requirements, students will take a total of 63 credit hours (with at least 21 credit hours taken in each program), which would ordinarily be completed with five semesters of course work plus an internship.